“I want to start a virtual assistant business, but I don’t have any skills I could offer as services!”

 1) Circle things that jump out at you, highlight things, and take notes in the margins.
 Is there anything in particular that really lights you up?
 Take note of that.

-2) Do you see any useful skills that show up more than once on your lists?
+2) Are there any useful skills that show up more than once on your lists?
 For example, I have “organizing” under both the “enjoy doing” and “good at” sections.
 Circle those.

 3) Are there any words that show up under “enjoy doing” AND “good at” sections?
 I have “teaching and mentoring” under “enjoy doing” and “teaching, being patient, and simplifying” under the “good at” section.
 Those things go hand-in-hand.
 Highlight or circle any of those on your list too.

 For me, I have “organizing” and “Pinterest” under things I enjoy.
 How can I turn these into services?
 Well, for organizing I could organize projects, email inboxes, and SOP’s for clients (I used to do Online Business Management and used my organization skills in this way).
 And as far as Pinterest, that can be a service too (which is what I also used to do).
 (I’ve since switched to mentoring VAs to help them start their own businesses.)